waste-of-kindergarten/xpython37-v0.1/python/Doc/library/argparse.rst

 fromfile_prefix_chars
 ^^^^^^^^^^^^^^^^^^^^^

-Sometimes, for example when dealing with a particularly long argument list, it may make sense to keep the list of arguments in a file rather than typing it out at the command line.
+Sometimes, for example when dealing with a particularly long argument lists, it may make sense to keep the list of arguments in a file rather than typing it out at the command line.
 If the ``fromfile_prefix_chars=`` argument is given to the :class:`ArgumentParser` constructor, then arguments that start with any of the